 Here are TIME’s most anticipated upcoming horror movies with release dates set over the course of the next year.

 The Invisible Man (Feb.
 28, 2020)

-Following the failure of the Dark Universe, Universal will revive its monster movie franchise with a modern reimagining of H.G.
+Following the failure of the Dark Universe, Universal is reviving its monster movie franchise with a modern reimagining of H.G.
 Wells’ 1897 novel The Invisible Man.
-Leigh Whannel (Insidious: Chapter 3, Upgrade) is writing and directing the standalone sci-fi thriller, which will star Elisabeth Moss as Cecilia Kass, a young woman who begins to suspect that her recently deceased abusive ex (Oliver Jackson-Cohen) isn’t actually dead.
+Leigh Whannel (Insidious: Chapter 3, Upgrade) wrote and directed the standalone sci-fi thriller, which stars Elisabeth Moss as Cecilia Kass, a young woman who begins to suspect that her recently deceased abusive ex (Oliver Jackson-Cohen) isn’t actually dead.